What is the application deadline for this program?

 How can I obtain additional information on this program?

 Admission into this 12-month Executive Master of Science in Health Systems-Manhattan Program occurs on a rolling basis.
 Enrollment is limited, so early application is advised.
+Early application admissions decisions will occur by February 13, 2015.

 Based on review of your educational background, the Systems Science and Industrial Engineering Department that offers the program will advise if a Master of Science in Systems Science or a Master of Science in Industrial and Systems Engineering would be more appropriate.
 Applicants are welcome to challenge either program.
 Both degrees will provide you with a Health Systems Concentration.